AgentOp

 JavaScript Interactivity

-// Initialize UI
+// Initialize UI and wire up send button

 document.addEventListener('DOMContentLoaded', function() {